CraftTweaker/CraftTweaker-Documentation/docs/1.18/content/globals.md

 <tag:items:minecraft:${colour}wool>...
 ```

-This exists to ammend that, so you can do:
+This exists to amend that, so you can do:

 ```zenscript
 var colour = "white" + "_";